dtrckd/md2blog/md/docker.md

 ## mongodb

-Mongodb provides an official containe r that will be automagically downladed. (you can just instal `mongodb-clients`
+Mongodb provides an official container that will be automagically downladed. (you can just instal `mongodb-clients`

     docker run -d -p 27017:27017 -v ~/src/data/mongo-docker:/data/db mongo